biography

 certified organic jazz quartet

-Soulful group playing music from the traditional jazz organ bag.
-Featuring Cordell Henebury on guitar, Vincent Stephen-Ong on alto sax, Thierry Arsenault on drums and Martin K. Petersen on Hammond organ.
+Soulful group playing music from the traditional jazz organ repertoire.
+Featuring Cordell Henebury on guitar, Vincent Stephen-Ong on alto sax, Al Bourgeois on drums and Martin K. Petersen on Hammond organ.

 mp3 clips